 It’s okay if they blend a bit….preferred, even.

-Continue to add the white until you have it like you want it.
+Continue to add the white until you have it as you want it.

 Close up detail….